How-To Creole

 • Focus mainly on the accented letters è and ò.

-The accented letter à is very rare.
+The accented letter à is very rare in standard Haitian Creole spelling.

-How to Pronounce Creole Accent Marks
+How to Pronounce Haitian Creole Accent Marks

-2. È - sounds like /e/ in Get.
+2. È - sounds roughly like the e in Get.

-3. Ò - sounds like /o/ in Order.
+3. Ò - sounds roughly like the vowel sound in order or aught.

-Haitian Creole Accent Marks on a Touch Screen.
+Haitian Creole accent marks on a touchscreen.

 Haitian Creole accent marks keyboard shortcuts.